Bud’s “Second Chance”: Lifetime FIV Therapy

 CoQ10 regenerates Vitamin E and Vitamin E concentrates CoQ10 in the liver, one may wish to give it concurrently with E and C.

-6. Human HIV and animal FIV studies have found that Probiotics decrease production of the inflammatory cytokine TNF-α in the gut, help to quiet chronic immune activation caused by translocation of microbial products across the intestinal epithelium, and help either preserve or improve CD4+ T cell populations and the retrovirally skewed CD4:CD8 ratio.
+6. Human HIV and animal FIV studies have found that Probiotics decrease production of the inflammatory cytokine TNF-α in the gut, help to quiet chronic immune activation caused by translocation of microbial products across the intestinal epithelium, and either preserve or improve CD4+ T cell populations and the retrovirally skewed CD4:CD8 ratio.

 7. More recent analysis by researchers associated with the marketing of Moducare has emphasized the ability of the product’s phytosterols to hold to a lower but adequate level the T cells infected by the FIV, thereby allowing for less infection.
 Claims of the latter strategy were nowhere in evidence in early studies, which emphasized T cell preservation and population